labrat97/debian-acs-override/README.md

+I don't know if this fork works yet.

 # ACS Override Patch

 A common use case in virtualization is the need to passthrough a PCI or VGA device to a guest VM.
 However, because all devices within a single IOMMU group must be passed through at once, it can pose challenges to passthrough if there are multiple devices in the same IOMMU group.